Rahbar Khan

-Md Rahbar Wahed Khan, also known as Sharan Khan (born 6 March 1996), is a Bangladeshi professional footballer who plays as a midfielder for the Bangladesh national team.
+Md Rahbar Wahed Khan (born 6 March 1996), also known as Sharan Khan, is a Bangladeshi footballer and futsal player.
+He played as a midfielder for the Bangladesh national football team and currently serves as the captain of the Bangladesh national futsal team.

 Early life

 Khan attended school at Bangladesh International Tutorial, where he was named captain of the U14 football team.
 He began playing underground football at the age of eleven and played for teams such as DOHS United and Seven Nations Army.

 College career

 In 2014, Khan began attending Siena Heights University, playing for the soccer team, on a 25% scholarship.
 He scored his first goal in his second season, against Grace Christian University on 15 September 2015.
 He became the captain of the team, was named the Player of the Year award in 2016 and 2017.
 In his senior season, he scored a career-high seven goals, including a hat trick against the Cornerstone Golden Eagles on 14 October 2017.
 In 2017, he earned All-WHAC honours, was the WHAC men's soccer offensive player of the week twice, earned WHAC All-Academic honours (which he also earned in 2016) and was named an NAIA Scholar-Athlete.
 The university also offered him a job as an assistant coach.